 That leaves YDP.
 I never did approach them when I went through the American program, but I did go through them with my Holland program.
 It was honestly the WORST experience I have ever had.
 The agent I went through was incompetent and caused more trouble for me than I needed.
 She mad errors on her part and blamed me.
 It got so bad that their partner agency here in Holland called her up and told me to treat me like a person (yes, it was that bad!)
 I will get more into that when I talk about my Holland experience.

 That’s basically my experience with the different agencies in South Africa!
-I have had friends that went with the above mentioned agencies and had great experiences.
+I have had friends that went with the above-mentioned agencies and had great experiences.
 I think it all comes down to your interviewer and how they treat you.

-In my next post I will talk about the application as whole.
+In my next post I will talk about the application as a whole.
 From start to finish.
 Although it is a very long application, it is a relatively easy application.